 His primary interests are in the area of Constitutional Law and Criminal Justice Careers.
 He is currently developing a course based on the Inside-Out model of Temple University when UALR students and prison inmates share a classroom and study the major issues in Criminal Justice today.
 He served on the state Parole Board from 1993 to 2003, and has served on the Board of the Law Enforcement Training Academy, and the Governor Bill Clinton’s Task Force on Crime and Justice.
 He currently serves on the Board of the Substance Abuse Treatment Clinic of UAMS, the Arkansas Assisted Housing Network, and the Inmate Council of the Department of Correction Pine Bluff Unit.

-For the past ten years he has been conducting a Prison Library Project which involves gathering books donated from UALR faculty, staff, and friends and giving them to the Arkansas Department of Correction libraries.
+For the past ten years he conducted a Prison Library Project which involves gathering books donated from UALR faculty, staff, and friends and giving them to the Arkansas Department of Correction libraries.
 His accomplishments with this project have been publicized in the Arkansas Democrat-Gazette and USA Today newspapers.
-He is also developing the Fall 2008 semester a Reentry into Society Program for inmates at the Wrightsville Unit of the Department of Correction.
+He is also founded a Reentry into Society Program for inmates at the Wrightsville Unit of the Department of Correction.